-Lucky for you, multiple Roku devices can be linked to one account!
+Can you have multiple Roku devices linked to one account?

 - How Many Roku Devices Can I Have With One Account?